svdo/ReRxSwift/README.md

 This is pretty much the [`SimpleTextFieldViewController`][10] inside the sample app.
 That view controller comes with complete unit tests:
 [`SimpleTextFieldViewControllerSpec`][11].

-## Note: Swift 4

-This project depends on Swift 4, because it uses [key paths][7] in its API.
-I am currently using Xcode 9.0 beta 6 and the Swift compiler that comes with it.
-Some earlier Xcode 9.0 betas fail at compiling this project!

-As soon as Xcode 9 and Swift 4 are released, and RxSwift and ReSwift have migrated to Swift 4, I will formally release this framework through CocoaPods et al.

 ## API